 - And more traditional mental or behavioral health problems

-- Because the setting is a community health clinic, an interest in working with underserved populations and an appreciation for cultural diversity will be important.
+- Interest in working with underserved populations and an appreciation for cultural diversity.

-- Students should have a strong ability to multi-task and demonstrate flexibility to adapt to a fast-paced team environment.
+- Strong ability to multi-task and demonstrate flexibility to adapt to a fast-paced team environment.

-- Students should have some knowledge of behavioral or cognitive-behavioral therapy and brief interventions, or at least an interest in such.
+- Knowledge of behavioral or cognitive-behavioral therapy and brief interventions.

-- An interest in or background in primary care including behavioral medicine.
+- Previous background or strong interest in primary care including behavioral medicine.

-- Students should be interested in working with a wide variety of problems (depression, diabetes, chronic pain, insomnia, tobacco use, parent-child problems, etc.) and populations (children, couples, older adults, etc.).
+- Interest in working with a wide variety of presenting problems (depression, diabetes, chronic pain, insomnia, tobacco use, parent-child problems, etc.) and populations (children, couples, older adults, etc.).

 Our Behavioral Health Program

-Our staff includes five psychologists, one Licensed Clinical Social Worker and two Advanced Practice Social Workers who work at our three Madison area clinics.
+Our staff includes psychologists and licensed clinical social workers who work in our three Madison clinics.

 We utilize a “consultant” model, in which the goal of patient visits is to augment the usual primary care by ensuring a well-rounded biopsychosocial treatment plan.
 We provide individual, group, and family interventions and work in close collaboration with primary care providers in a fast-paced multidisciplinary setting to develop a plan the primary care provider can follow-up on.

-Visits are brief (15-30 minutes), limited in number (1-4 generally, but can be more depending on the needs of the patient) and focused on functional restoration.
+Visits are targeted (15-30 minutes), limited in number (1-4 generally, but can be more depending on the needs of the patient) and focused on functional restoration.

 Our assessments and interventions are appropriate for the primary care setting.
-This is a great position for fellows who are interested in an integrated model of care that is becoming more common, and has the potential to become a fixture in primary care clinics of the future as the new standard of care.
+This is a great position for fellows who are interested in an integrated model of care that has the potential to become a fixture in primary care clinics of the future as the new standard of care.

 About Living in the Madison area